tmatos666/Vert.x-Web-Examples/README.md

  5 - Vert.x examples using Freemarker tamplete engine.

- 6 - A simple CRUD application using Vert.x with REST examples
+ 6 - A simple CRUD application using Vert.x with REST examples (based on https://vertx.io/blog/some-rest-with-vert-x/)